 I limit following to around 200 users a day in 2020 because when I’ve followed 300 or more accounts in a day an account is far more likely to be temporarily locked requiring the password resetting or phone verification to regain access to the account.

 Having an account locked isn’t the end of the world, I’ve had a politics account locked because I was arguing with people over Twitter and it got heated.
 When an account needs phone verification there’s a notice on the accounts home page warning other users there’s a possible problem AND there’s the risk the account will be ghost banned for 24hrs from AFTER the account is unlocked: a ghost banned account will appear NOT to be following any accounts while ghost banned and this tends to result in a peak in unfollowing.

 When ghost banned the account tends to lose rather than gain followers, so having an account temporarily locked should be avoided!
-Most of my Twitter accounts (some as old as 2010) have never been locked and I’ve never had an account suspended/banned, following 200 users a day in my experience works well (very low risk).
+Most of my Twitter accounts (some as old as 2010) have never been locked and I’ve never had an account suspended/banned, following 200 users a day in my experience works well in 2020 (very low risk and free).

 Should I Automate Twitter Following/Unfollowing?

 There’s plenty of Twitter tools to automate tasks like following/unfollowing/Tweeting, some free, many paid, but be aware of the Twitter account limitations and terms of service.

 Be VERY careful, you could risk your account.
 There’s not much point building a Twitter account to millions of impressions a month to lose it all due to taking a silly risk!